Data protection

 What is Web Analytics?

-We have a clear goal in mind when it comes to our website: we want to offer our industry’s best website on the market.
-Therefore, we want to give you both, the best and most interesting offer as well as comfort when you visit our website.
-With web analysis tools, we can observe the behaviour of our website visitors, and then improve our website accordingly for you and for us.
-For example, we can see the average age of our visitors, where they come from, the times our website gets visited the most, and which content or products are particularly popular.
-All this information helps us to optimise our website and adapt it to your needs, interests and wishes.
+With our website, we have a clear goal in mind: we want to provide the best web offering on the market for our industry.
+To achieve this goal, we want to offer the best and most interesting selection on one hand, and on the other hand, ensure that you feel completely comfortable on our website.
+With the help of web analysis tools, we can take a closer look at the behavior of our website visitors and then improve our web offering for you and us accordingly.
+For example, we can determine the average age of our visitors, where they come from, when our website is most visited, or which content or products are particularly popular.
+All this information helps us optimize the website and thus tailor it perfectly to your needs, interests, and wishes.

-Moreover, your IP address is also stored.
+Additionally, your IP address is also stored.
 According to the General Data Protection Regulation (GDPR), IP addresses are personal data.
-However, your IP address is usually stored in a pseudonymised form (i.e. in an unrecognisable and abbreviated form).
-No directly linkable data such as your name, age, address or email address are stored for testing purposes, web analyses and web optimisations.
-If this data is collected, it is retained in a pseudonymised form.
-Therefore, it cannot be used to identify you as a person.
+However, your IP address is usually stored in a pseudonymized form (i.e., in an unrecognizable and shortened format).
+For the purposes of testing, web analysis, and web optimization, no direct data, such as your name, age, address, or email address, is generally stored.
+All this data, if collected, is stored in a pseudonymized manner.
+This way, you cannot be identified as a person.

-The storage period of the respective data always depends on the provider.
-Some cookies only retain data for a few minutes or until you leave the website, while other cookies can store data for several years.
+How long the respective data is stored always depends on the provider.
+Some cookies store data only for a few minutes or until you leave the website, while other cookies can store data for several years.

 Duration of data processing

-You also have the option and the right to revoke your consent to the use of cookies or third-party providers at any time.
-This works either via our cookie management tool or via other opt-out functions.
-For example, you can also prevent data processing by cookies by managing, deactivating or erasing cookies in your browser.
+You also have the right and the option to withdraw your consent to the use of cookies or third-party providers at any time.
+This can be done either through our cookie management tool or through other opt-out functions.
+For example, you can also prevent data collection by cookies by managing, disabling, or deleting cookies in your browser.

-The use of Web Analytics requires your consent, which we obtained with our cookie popup.
-According to Art.
+The use of web analytics requires your consent, which we obtained with our cookie popup.
+This consent constitutes the legal basis for the processing of personal data, as may occur during the collection by web analytics tools, according to Art.
 6 para.
-1 lit. a of the GDPR (consent), this consent represents the legal basis for the processing of personal data, such as by collection through Web Analytics tools.
+1 lit. a GDPR (Consent).

-In addition to consent, we have a legitimate interest in analysing the behaviour of website visitors, which enables us to technically and economically improve our offer.
-With Web Analytics, we can recognise website errors, identify attacks and improve profitability.
+In addition to consent, we have a legitimate interest in analyzing the behavior of website visitors to improve our offerings technically and economically.
+With the help of web analytics, we identify errors on the website, can detect attacks, and improve profitability.
 The legal basis for this is Art.
 6 para.
-1 lit. f of the GDPR (legitimate interests).
-Nevertheless, we only use these tools if you have given your consent.
+1 lit. f GDPR (Legitimate Interests).
+We only use the tools to the extent that consent has been granted.

-Since Web Analytics tools use cookies, we recommend you to read our privacy policy on cookies.
-If you want to find out which of your data are stored and processed, you should read the privacy policies of the respective tools.
+Since web analytics tools use cookies, we also recommend reading our general privacy policy regarding cookies.
+To find out exactly what data is stored and processed about you, you should read the privacy policies of the respective tools.

-If available, information on special Web Analytics tools can be found in the following sections.
+Information about specific web analytics tools can be found – if available – in the following sections.

 Facebook Pixel Privacy Policy

-We use Facebook’s Facebook pixel on our website.
-For that, we have implemented a code on our website.
-The Facebook pixel is a segment of a JavaScript code, which, in case you came to our website via Facebook ads, loads an array or functions that enable Facebook to track your user actions.
-For example, if you buy a product on our website, the Facebook pixel is triggered and stores your actions on our website in one or more cookies.
-These cookies enable Facebook to match your user data (customer data such as IP address, user ID) with the data of your Facebook account.
-After that, Facebook deletes your data again.
-The collected data is anonymous as well as inaccessible and can only be used for ad placement purposes.
-If you are a Facebook user and you are logged in, your visit to our website is automatically assigned to your Facebook user account.
+We use the Facebook Pixel from Facebook on our website.
+For this, we have implemented a code on our website.
+The Facebook Pixel is a snippet of JavaScript code that loads a collection of functions that allow Facebook to track your user actions if you arrived at our website via Facebook ads.
+For example, if you purchase a product on our website, the Facebook Pixel is triggered and saves your actions on our website in one or more cookies.
+These cookies enable Facebook to match your user data (customer data such as IP address, user ID) with the data from your Facebook account.
+Facebook then deletes this data again.
+The collected data is anonymous to us and not visible, and can only be used in the context of advertising placements.
+If you are a Facebook user and are logged in, your visit to our website will automatically be associated with your Facebook user account.

-We exclusively want to show our products or services to persons, who are interested in them.
-With the aid of the Facebook pixel, our advertising measures can get better adjusted to your wishes and interests.
-Therefore, Facebook users get to see suitable advertisement (if they allowed personalised advertisement).
-Moreover, Facebook uses the collected data for analytical purposes and for its own advertisements.
+We want to show our services or products only to those people who are genuinely interested.
+With the help of the Facebook Pixel, our advertising measures can be better tailored to your wishes and interests.
+This way, Facebook users (if they have allowed personalized advertising) will see relevant ads.
+Furthermore, Facebook uses the collected data for analysis purposes and its own advertisements.

-In the following we will show you the cookies, which were set on a test page with the Facebook pixel integrated to it.
-Please consider that these cookies are only examples.
-Depending on the interaction that is made on our website, different cookies are set.
+Below we show you the cookies that were set by integrating the Facebook Pixel on a test page.
+Please note that these are only example cookies.
+Depending on interaction on our website, different cookies will be set.

 Name: _fbp